 Return of Title IV (Federal Financial Aid Due to Student Withdrawal)

 The return to the Federal Government of Title IV funds not earned by the student due to withdrawal from the program before completion are subject to the Reauthorization Regulations of the U.S. Department of Education .
 These revised policies affect only the funds that are to be returned to Title IV.
-Further information in this regard is available to all enrolled students in the Student Handbook, which is distributed at Orientation each year and on the Financial Aid section of the website.
+Further information in this regard is available to all enrolled students in the Student Handbook, which is distributed at Orientation each year and by clicking here for the Financial Aid section of the website.
 The student handbook also includes information on the policies governing Dates of Withdrawal and their Determination, policies concerning Leaves of Absence, and the Refund Policy.